conversejs/community-plugins/README.md

 Simple raise a PR with your new plugin.
 Please make sure you do the following first

 - Create a subfolder for your plugin and copy all your files in there.
 Please include a screenshot of the plugin working in converse.
-- Edit demo.html, add your plugin to the demo page and make sure it works.
+- Edit index.html, add your plugin to the index page and make sure it works.